 Objective Content Learning Activities

 Nursing Process: Required Readings:

-Assessment
+Assessment Laifer Chanter 1

-Leifer: Chapter 1, pp. 1-19; The

-1. Identify progress made in the 1.
-Discuss the past and present Past, Present, and Future
+Identify progress made in the area Discuss the past and present Leifer: Chapter 1 The Past, Present, and Future

-area of maternal/child nursing. aspects of maternal-newborn nursing.
-Chapter 2 pp. 20.20: Human
+of maternal/child nursing. aspects of maternal-newborn nursing.
+The Fast, Fresent, and Future

+Chapter 2

-2. Identify normal/abnormal human reproductive anatomy and physiology. nursing.
-Chapter 2, pp. 20-30; Human Reproductive Anatomy and Physiology
+2. Identify normal/abnormal human reproductive anatomy and physiology.
+Human Reproductive Anatomy and Physiology

-physiology.

 Planning/Implementation

-Thanning/Implementation

-1. Identify nursing interventions specific to the normal processes of the developing reproductive system in both the male and family patients 1.
-Describe the physiological development of the human Reproductive system, and the role of the male and female in
+Identify nursing interventions Describe the physiological

+specific to the normal processes of development of the human

+the developing reproductive system in Reproductive system, and the role of

-female patients. conception.
+both the male and female patients. the male and female in conception.

-2. Identify areas of need in teaching in adolescent patient.
+Identify areas of need in teaching

+in adolescent patient.

+0. 1.15-117 11-1-1-1-1-1-1-1

-3. Identify the role community awareness plays in educating the public.
+3. Identify the role community awareness plays in educating the

+public.